-1. The scientifically minded people that think that the Bible is not valid because they think the Bible says that the earth is only 6,000 years old.
+1. The scientifically-minded people who think that the Bible is not valid because they think the Bible says that the earth is only 6,000 years old.

-2. People that think Christians are stupid because Christians believe that the earth is only 6,000 years old.
+2. People that think Christians are stupid for believing that the earth is only 6,000 years old.
 (They are not stupid, just wrong).

 3. Christians that have not heard about the 'gap theory' or the 'PreAdamic Flood'.

 If you fall into one of the three above-mentioned groups, then you should read this page.